Hello again!

 Cassidy Swan in Lane County with a goose.
 Photo:Jennifer Volem

-With SNAP-Ed, I’ve been teaching cooking classes to 4th and 5th graders, helping them build a healthy relationship with food and understand the importance of balanced nutrition.
+With SNAP-Ed, I’ve been teaching cooking classes to fourth and fifth graders, helping them build a healthy relationship with food and understand the importance of balanced nutrition.
 In addition, my work with 4-H Youth Development lets me connect with kids through various activities that encourage critical thinking and problem-solving skills.
 4-H also focuses on mental health, providing a supportive environment where youth can build self-esteem, resilience, and emotional well-being.

 Looking ahead, I’ll be helping prepare for the Lane County Fair and Extension summer camps.
 I’ll also be conducting Food Hero tastings and demonstrations at food pantries, promoting healthy eating habits and showing how to prepare affordable, nutritious meals.
 These hands-on activities are designed to make healthy eating accessible and enjoyable, reinforcing the positive messages we aim to share through our programs.